 “What makes you think they will?”

-“Knolls is the most greedy, envious, flea ridden wastes of spit.
+“Gnolls is the most greedy, envious, flea-ridden waste of spit.
 They let all this rot, then let anyone else have it.”
 He told her.
 A flash of lightning lit up the woods outside.
 Aes bundled herself up tighter in the pelt for a rest.
 The rhythmic rain tapping against the sounds eased her fears, though she was still too restless.
 A second flash illuminated a disturbing image.

 Aes sat up, startled.
 The giant body of the black hound she had faced lay in its corner, motionless.
 Aes lifted the lantern to inspect it, remembering it had been on a chain.
 The creature was bloodied and still.
 Red stains ran in trails from the floor to the stone archway.
 Cautiously, she inspected the creature.
 Faint huffs of breath came from its nostrils.